d42-schemas/d42-docs/docs/features/declaration.md

 # })
 ```

-This creates a schema based on the structure and data types of the native Python object.
+This code snippet shows how to create a schema mirroring the structure and data types of a native Python object.